 If you want a single device that handles both tablet AND laptop work, Surface Pro wins by definition.
 If you primarily do laptop work and an iPad/Android tablet handles your tablet needs, MacBook Air is the better-tuned laptop.

-MacBook Air M4 (10-core): Geekbench 6 multi 14,800, single 3,810.
-Slightly faster overall. macOS ARM ecosystem is more mature — virtually all major apps run natively, no emulation surprises.
+MacBook Air M4 (10-core): slightly faster overall (14% faster in Cinebench). macOS ARM ecosystem is more mature — virtually all major apps (Adobe suite, Xcode, DaVinci, Logic Pro) run natively.
+Zero emulation surprises.

 Battery life